ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/editing_moves/editing_moves.md

   </tr>
   <tr>
     <td>`MAGIC_COAT`</td>
-    <td>The detrimental status move is eligible for being "reflected" by an opponent using the move Magic Coat on the same turn.</td>
+    <td>The (detrimental) *status* move is eligible for being "reflected" by an opponent using the Magic Coat battle effect on the same turn.</td>
     <td>Leech Seed, Spikes</td>
   </tr>
   <tr>
     <td>`SNATCH`</td>
-    <td>The beneficial status move is eligible for being "stolen" by an ally or opponent using the move Snatch on the same turn.</td>
+    <td>The (beneficial) *status* move is eligible for being "stolen" by an ally or opponent using the Snatch battle effect on the same turn.</td>
     <td>Dragon Dance, Mist</td>
   </tr>
   <tr>
     <td>`MIRROR_MOVE`</td>
-    <td>The damage-dealing move is eligible to be copied by Mirror Move.</td>
+    <td>The *damage-dealing* move is eligible to be copied by the Mirror Move battle effect.</td>
     <td>Frenzy Plant, Mud-Slap</td>
   </tr>
   <tr>
     <td>`KINGSROCK`</td>
-    <td>If the user of the damage-dealing move is holding a King's Rock, and the move does not already have a chance to flinch secondary effect, the move gains a secondary effect of a 10% chance to flinch the target.
+    <td>If the user of the *damage-dealing* move is holding a King's Rock, and the move does not already have a chance to flinch secondary effect, the move gains a secondary effect of a 10% chance to flinch the target.
 This special-case chance to flinch is not increased by the user having the Serene Grace ability in vanilla Generation IV.</td>
     <td>Aura Sphere, Gunk Shot</td>
   </tr>
   <tr>